Thursday, February 27, 2025

 Bugsy and info on a new novel

 My father sparked my interest in science fiction.
 The first movie I saw in the theater was Forbidden Planet.
-Over time we watched The Twilight Zone and The Outer Limits, and The Andromeda Strain and Close Encounters of the Third Kind.
-This interest led to me to writing a sci-fi novel:
+Over time we watched The Twilight Zone and The Outer Limits on TV, and The Andromeda Strain and Close Encounters of the Third Kind in the theaters.
+This interest led me to write a sci-fi novel:

 Galloper’s Quests, based on Gulliver’s Travels, begins in 2079.
 Navy Captain Samuel Galloper is a scientist who continually seeks answers about the mysteries of the universe.
 The military only temporarily quieted his feverish mind through its regimented ways.
 Galloper invents a propulsion system that transforms matter into energy and can open wormholes.
 However, the military wants to steal his work and use it to wage war.
 So, Galloper decides to prevent the perversion of his invention by leaving Earth on a journey through the cosmos.
 He visits three planets whose inhabitants exhibit very different ways of dealing with life.
 He becomes involved in the armed conflict between two of the planets.
 Along the way he befriends aliens and a witty robot.
 He falls in love with an extraterrestrial who might know more about humanity than Galloper does.
 As Galloper nears the end of his quests, he must weigh the risks of returning to Earth.
 Will his invention fall into the wrong hands?
 Will anyone believe his story about his intergalactic travels?
 What fate awaits his new love if she goes with him?